Benchmarking Network Throughput Between Linux Hosts

 You should see the bandwidth of the network between nodes output in both the client and server outputs.

-The Ctrl+C key combination will stop the iperf
+The Ctrl+C key combination will stop the iperf server.

 Reviewed 2020/12/01 - DGT